uchicago-cs/cmsc22000/website/hw/hw1.rst

    git commit

-When you omit ``-m``, Git will open a terminal text editor where you can write your commit message, including multiline commit messages.
+When you omit ``-m``, Git will open a terminal text editor where you can write your commit message, including multi-line commit messages.
 By default, the CS machines will use `nano <https://www.nano-editor.org/>`__ for this.
 You should see something like this: